 What are the Baseline Eligibility Requirements?

-Soldiers can not be under suspension of favorable personnel actions in accordance with AR 600-8-2.
-The list of what constitutes as ‘favorable personnel actions’ can be found here:
+Soldiers can not be under suspension of favorable personnel actions following AR 600-8-2.

 Flag triggers could be AWOL (absence without leave), security clearance issues, military legal proceedings, involuntary separations, failure to maintain professional certifications and licenses, or failure to control weight and fitness standards.